588,000 tons of CO2 prevented each year thanks to WeWard!

 article written by

-At least 588,000 tons of CO2 are prevented from entering the atmosphere each year thanks to the use of WeWard, which is the equivalent of one year of electric heating for nearly 2.5 million apartments.
+At least 600,000 tons of CO2 are prevented from entering the atmosphere since the beginning of our app thanks to the use of WeWard, which is the equivalent of one year of electric heating for nearly 2.5 million apartments.

 To ensure the reliability and significance of the results, anonymized data from 95,000 users was analyzed, along with responses from a questionnaire sent to another 50,000 users.